 Tom Hulsey earned his Bachelor of Science degree in Business Administration, with a minor in Finance at the Haslam College of Business at the University of Tennessee.
-His career has been in technology, focusing on delivering customized technology solutions to meet business requirements.
-In recent years his passion has been in making the world a safer place by leveraging technology.
-Keeping abreast of a rapidly changing technology landscape isn’t easy, but Tom’s focus is always on what any technology provides the business.
+His career spanned several decades in technology and security (cyber and physical).
 He served as Technology Chair for the North Texas ASIS Chapter and Secretary for the North Texas Crime Commission Cybercrime Committee.
-He is also a graduate of the FBI Citizens’ Academy, DPS Citizens’ Academy, Plano CERT and is a member of the FBI Infragard and U.S. Secret Service North Texas Electronic Crimes Task Force.
+He is also a graduate of the FBI Citizens’ Academy, DPS Citizens’ Academy, Plano CERT, member of the FBI Infragard and U.S. Secret Service North Texas Electronic Crimes Task Force.

 Tom served on the advisory board for Groundwire, an organization that leverage’s the world’s technologies to connect troubled youth with the gospel of Jesus.
 He was a professional hockey instructor in the Dallas Stars’ organization.
-He is also an 11-time Ironman (personally sponsored by Subaru) and 6-time Mountainman (personally sponsored by NordicTrack).
+He is also an 11-time Ironman (personally sponsored by Subaru) and 6-time Mountainman Winter Triathlon finisher (personally sponsored by NordicTrack).

 Tom lives in Dallas, Texas with his wife, Lauren.
 He has two married children and two grandchildren (soon to be three!)

 What Others are Saying